DARPA-CRITICALMAAS/sri-ta2-mappable-criteria/README.md

 # QueryPlot - Generating mineral evidence layers from geological queries
 This tool is developed by SRI TA2 team for USGS under DARPA CriticalMAAS program.
+QueryPlot uses transformer encoder to extract sentence embeddings from polygon descriptions and compare them with a user query embedding to find the top relevant polygons.
+A user can use either custom query or pre-defined descriptive deposit models to search polygons and download the result layers for further processing in local GIS software.

 ## System setup (on AWS)
 1. Create an EC2 instance and connect to it through console

+    -   System spec (recommend m8g.2xlarge equivalent or higher)
+        -   CPU: 2.3 GHz
+        -   Number of (v)CPUs: 8
+        -   Memory: 32 GiB
+        -   Storage: 200 GiB
+        -   GPU: not required
+    -   Security Groups setting
+        -   add type `Custom TCP` on port `8501` to `Inbound rules`

 2. Simply run the setup script
     ```bash
     bash setup_aws.sh